 We cannot provide any assurances that we will be successful in finding such acquisitions or consummating future acquisitions on favorable terms.
-We anticipate that our acquisitions will be financed through a combination of methods, including, but not limited to, the use of available cash on hand, and, if necessary, borrowings from third-party financial institutions.
-Disruptions in credit markets and an unwillingness to lend may limit our ability to finance acquisitions.
+We anticipate that future acquisitions will be financed through a combination of methods, including, but not limited to, the use of available cash on hand, and, if necessary, borrowings from third-party financial institutions.
+Disruptions or volatility in credit markets may impede our access to capital markets, including higher borrowing costs, less available capital, more stringent terms and tighter covenants, and may limit our ability to finance acquisitions.